Increasing Achievement and Fostering Collaboration

 What We Believe

 We believe in cultivating ‘Conversational Communities’ guided by conversations that are research-based, research-responsive, and strategy-focused.
 Educators, parents, mentors, counselors, coaches, and community partners are provided with the tools, strategies, and materials to effective.
-We believe that the conversations must be focused on increasing student success and all of its related components, i.e., teaching, learning, safe schools, and meeting the social, emotional, and intellectual needs of students.
+We believe that the conversations must be focused on increasing student success and all of its related components, i.e., teaching, learning, safe schools, expanding college access, and meeting the social, emotional, and intellectual needs of students.

 Our trainings are designed to provide teachers, counselors, coaches, parents, and mentors, with practical hands-on, and commonsense strategies in such areas as: